aridjayarecipes/cutesrecipes.web.app/content/post/2289-step-by-step-guide-to-make-any-night-of-the-week-imli-allo-bukhara-ka-shrbut-tamarind-drink.md

 1. Get 1 cup lemon juice

 See recipes for Imli allo bukhara ka shrbut (Tamarind drink) too.
-DriedPlums & Tamarind Drink (Imli AlooBukhara Sharbat).
+DriedPlums &amp; Tamarind Drink (Imli AlooBukhara Sharbat).
 How to make Imli Aloo Bukharay Ka Sharbat Recipe.
 Summer Drinks Recipe by Kitchen With Make Pulp of Plum and Tamarind and blend it.

 <!--inarticleads2-->